juandefelix/hydrometer_corrector/readme.md

 **Progress:**
 - The form is displayed.
 - Wrote a method that makes calculations and returns the adjusted o.g. based on the temperature.
-- The application needs to convert the string values in the fields to numbers, so the function above can work.
+- The application converts the string values in the fields to numbers and displays an error if not.

+Needs to refactor the use input validation